-I. GENERAL
+I. GENERAL.

-A. Purpose.
-Annual leave is provided to MHAs for rest, recreation, emergency purposes, and illness or injury.

-1. Accrual of Annual Leave.
+- A. Purpose.
+Annual leave is provided to MHAs for rest, recreation, emergency purposes, and illness or injury. - 1.
+Accrual of Annual Leave.
 MHAs earn annual leave based on the number of hours in which they are in a pay status in each pay period.

-Rate of Accrual Hours in Pay Status Hours of Annual Leave
+Hours in Pay Status Hours of Annual Leave

-· Earned Per Pay Period
+- Earned Per Pay Period

-1 hour for each 20 1
+20 1

-unit of 20 hours 40 2
+40 2

-in pay status in 60 3
+60 3

-each pay period 80 4 (max)
+80 4 (max)

+20 40 60
-2. Biweekly Crediting.
-Annual leave accrues and is credited in whole hours at the end of each biweekly pay period.

-3. Payment For Accumulated Annual Leave.
-A separating MHA may receive a lump-sum payment for accumulated annual leave subject to the following condition:

-B. A MHA whose separation is effective before the last Friday of a pay period does not receive credit or terminal leave payment for the leave that would have accrued during that pay period.
+- 2. Biweekly Crediting.
+Annual leave accrues and is credited in whole hours at the end of each biweekly pay period. - 3.
+Payment For Accumulated Annual Leave.
+A separating MHA may receive a lump-sum payment for accumulated annual leave subject to the following condition: - B. A MHA whose separation is effective before the last Friday of a pay period does not receive credit or terminal leave payment for the leave that would have accrued during that pay period.